Communications Intern—Fall 2023

 • Newsletter preparation

-The intern will receive a $2,000 stipend, subject to successful completion of 120 hours over the course of September to December 2023.
-Applications will be reviewed on a rolling basis until position is filled, with recommended submission of materials by 8/14/2023.
+The intern will receive a $1700 stipend, subject to successful completion of 100 hours from February to May 2024.
+Applications will be reviewed on a rolling basis until position is filled, with recommended submission by January 8, 2024.

 Requirements: Preference for interns currently enrolled in an undergraduate program at the junior or senior level.
 Must reside around the San Francisco Bay Area.